Skip to content

 To alleviate these challenges, we generally split FRC robots into several documents, each with an individual version number:

-• "Concept" document: contains the mastersketch, which determines the overall architrcture and geometry for the robot, alongside the Crayon CAD (a simplistic model of your robot archetype)
+• "Concept" document: contains the main layout sketch, which determines the overall architecture and geometry for the robot, alongside the Crayon CAD (a simplistic model of your robot archetype)

 • Several "Subsystem" documents, which contain the part studios, subassemblies and top-level assembly for each subsystem, such as an Intake

-• "Master Robot" document, which contains the top-level full robot assembly.
+• "Main Robot" document, which contains the top-level full robot assembly.
 This assembly is comprised of the top-level assembly from each of the subsystem documents.

 To connect these documents to each other, we make use of a few key Onshape features:

-• Derive feature: brings your mastersketch from the concept document into the subsystem document, so you can design your parts on top of it.
+• Derive feature: brings your main layout sketch from the concept document into the subsystem document, so you can design your parts on top of it.

-• Import: Subassemblies are imported from each subsystem document so they can be assembled in the master robot document.
+• Import: Subassemblies are imported from each subsystem document so they can be assembled in the main robot document.

 Here is a diagram showing the full file structure: